 If the name didn't intimidate you, the picture might, but stay strong.
 I promise it's not as bad as its first impression looks.

 These are the different lines for the Ichimoku and what they represent:

-Blue line (Kijun Sen): It can be called the base line and is calculated by taking the average of the highest high and the lowest low for the past 26 periods.
+The blue line (Kijun Sen): It can be called the baseline and is calculated by taking the average of the highest highs and the lowest lows for the past 26 periods.

 Orange & Purple lines (Senkou Span): Senkou means forward.
 Senkou line A is determined by averaging the Tenkan and Kijun lines and plotted 26 periods ahead.
 Senkou line B is calculated by averaging the highest high and lowest low for the past fifty-two periods and placed 26 periods ahead.